 Archer fish prefer temperatures between 68 and 82 degrees Fahrenheit.
 When you are setting up your tank, you need to make sure you have a tall canopy so that they cannot jump out of the tank.
 Try to keep your water levels low, with a few inches of airspace between the top of the water and the top of the tank.
 This will prevent your fish from jumping out and becoming stranded.

 Try to change your archer fish tank water at least once a week.
 You should exchange about thirty percent of the water.
 Because archer fish won’t eat anything that drops below the water’s surface, it is very common for matter to slide to the bottom of the tank and contaminate your water.

 Archer fish are easy to care for in that they don’t require a lot of decorations or extra materials in their tanks.
-As a fish that prefers plenty of wide open spaces, you want to make sure you provide them with plenty of free space to love about.
-You can include a few pieces of driftwood and some smooth river rocks, or even us live plants like Java fern.
+Like a fish that prefers plenty of wide-open spaces, you want to make sure you provide them with plenty of free space to love about.
+You can include a few pieces of driftwood and some smooth river rocks, or even live plants like Java fern.
 However, make sure the plants you choose can tolerate brackish water and that you aren’t overcrowding your tank with decorations.